AlexanderFengler/mdn_networks/README.md

 1. Add arguments to python scripts --> choose toy dataset, choose mdn from *1d*, *iso*, *full*
 2. Add config files
 3. Translate to pytorch
+4. Use Tensorflow probability / Pytorch Distributions instead of handcoding the loss